DavidWz/Myun-Lang/README.md

 A Myun program file consists of arbitrary many [function declarations](#Functions) followed by exactly one [script](#Scripts).
 A script is basically the main method of that compilation unit.
+The script must have a unique name, i.e. no function can have the same name as the script.

 Myun does not support linking or referencing to other files yet, so you need to define all necessary functions in that one file.